Improved null proportion estimators for multiple discrete tests with plug-in FDR control: A general result for plug-in estimators

-In this section, we introduce a new class of estimators for $m_0$ (or equivalently $\pi_0$) that mathematically guarantees plug-in FDR control. {It is based on sums of suitably transformed $p$-values, allowing us to recover classical estimators, such as the Storey \eqref{def:m0:Storey} and the PC (slightly modified) \eqref{def:m0:PC:2006} estimators, and also to define new estimators.
-We first present a general result for single estimators and then show that plug-in FDR control is also preserved for convex combinations of such estimators. } To start, assume that the $p$-values are transformed by certain functions $g \in \mathcal{G}$, with
+This class of estimators is based on sums of $p$-values that have been transformed by bounded non-decreasing functions, which allows us to recover classical estimators, such as the Storey \eqref{def:m0:Storey} and the PC (slightly modified) \eqref{def:m0:PC:2006} estimators, and also to define new estimators.